-In their specialization, foreign area officers complete coursework focusing on their regional concentration, taking advantage of Mason’s wide variety of offerings in government, public policy, biodefense, conflict resolution, economics, sociology, anthropology, religious studies, history, geography, and more.
+In their specialization, foreign area officers complete coursework focusing on their regional concentration of either Africa, Asia, Eurasia, Europe, Latin America, or Middle East and North Africa while also taking advantage of Mason’s wide variety of offerings in government, public policy, biodefense, conflict resolution, economics, sociology, anthropology, religious studies, history, geography, and more.

 I’m a U.S. Army Sub Saharan Africa foreign area officer currently assigned to U.S. Embassy Djibouti as Chief, Office of Security Cooperation (OSC Chief).
 I graduated from GMU in 2015 with an MA in Global Affairs (Conflict & Security).
 As an OSC Chief, my responsibilities include executing US defense policy objectives through planning, coordinating and managing security cooperation for the Republic of Djibouti; advising the US Ambassador, US Africa Commander and the Senior Defense Official on security cooperation and military engagements in Djibouti.
 I also implement all Title 22, Department of State Security Assistance activities to include IMET, FMF, ACOTA, GPOI, TSCTP, PREACT, AMEP, AMS, GSCF and PKO programs that support Defense Institution Building, peacekeeping deployments and the professionalization and development of the Djiboutian military.
 Additionally, I develop and execute all Title 10, Department of Defense Security Cooperation activities such as 1203/6/7/8, 2282, CTPF, and other military training and familiarization events, including over $40 million in counterterrorism programs.
 I interact daily with interagency partners and senior Djiboutian military officers to advance USG policy priorities.
 I supervise and work with one US Airforce Non-Commissioned Officer and three locally employed staff members in a joint, interagency office.